George Riddell, 1st Baron Riddell: Career

 He was not impressed by his contemporary, Winston Churchill.
 On the other hand, he was a close confidant and financial supporter of David Lloyd George from 1908 to 1922.
 His perceptive diary led John Grigg to say he was "the nearest equivalent to a Boswell in Lloyd George's life".
 In the summer of 1917, during Lloyd George's first year as prime minister, Riddell assessed his personality:

 His energy, capacity for work, and power of recuperation are remarkable.
 He has an extraordinary memory, imagination, and the art of getting at the root of a matter....He is not afraid of responsibility, and has no respect for tradition or convention.
 He is always ready to examine, scrap or revise established theories and practices.
 These qualities give him unlimited confidence in himself....
 He is one of the craftiest of men, and his extraordinary charm of manner not only wins him friends, but does much to soften the asperities of his opponents and enemies.
 He is full of humour and a born actor....He has an instinctive power of divining the thoughts and intentions of people with whom he is conversing.
 His chief defects are: (1) Lack of appreciation of existing institutions, organisations, and stolid, dull people...their ways are not his ways and their methods are not his methods.
 (2) Fondness for a grandiose scheme in preference to an attempt to improve existing machinery.
 (3) Disregard of difficulties in carrying out big projects...he is not a man of detail.

 In 1905, Riddell and two associates took control of Walton Heath Golf Club, which he would control until his death.
 Riddell brought the News of the World Matchplay Championship to the club, which had been launched in 1903 at Sunningdale.
 Walton Heath would be the host course for the championship 21 times.

 Riddell was chairman of the committee that built and opened London's first public golf courses in Richmond Park, which were opened in 1923 and 1925.
+He served as president of Fulwell Golf Club in 1923.